Watch our short, informative video

 SIBO is the leading cause of IBS.

-IBS can have several causes— food sensitivities, dysbiosis of the large intestine, lack of digestive enzymes or hydrochloric acid, stress, lack of bre, etc. All can cause digestive complaints that are often indistinguishable from one another.
+IBS can have several causes— food sensitivities, dysbiosis of the large intestine, lack of digestive enzymes or hydrochloric acid, stress.
+All can cause digestive complaints that are often indistinguishable from one another.

-SIBO is actually a very common undiagnosed cause of IBS (up to 84%) and thus shares some of the same presenting symptoms with IBS—Gas/bloating, diarrhea/constipation, abdominal cramping.
+SIBO is actually a very common undiagnosed cause of IBS (up to 84%) and thus shares some of the same presenting symptoms with IBS—Gas/bloating, diarrhoea/constipation, and abdominal cramping.

 |SYMPTOM||SIBO IBS||NON-SIBO IBS|